Calestial2/Txtmax/README.md

 - **ignore:** Create a `.gitignore` file.
 You will be prompted to choose from options such as "nodejs," "env," or "log."
 Based on your selection, a `.gitignore` file will be generated.
 - **version:** Although not included in manual and help, it creates a version.txtmax to see details like Name, Size, Maintainer
 - **sqlite:** Work with an SQLite database.
 You will be prompted to provide a filename, including its extension.
 Then, enter your SQLite code, and it will be saved locally and it will run it
-- **openai:** Integration with OpenAI API Key, This C program generates and executes a Python script that interacts with the OpenAI API.
-It prompts the user for a filename, API key, and model name, then generates a Python script based in these inputs.
+- **openai:** Integration with OpenAI API Key, It prompts the user for a filename, API key, and model name, then generates a Python script based in these inputs.
 The Python script processes command-line arguments, sends a request to the OpenAI API, and prints the response.
 Finally, The Python program will be excuted
 - **exit:** Exit the Txtmax editor.

 ## Automation